Dornier Do 217: Do 217 E-2

 The Luftwaffe continued to develop the E series.
 Not satisfied with the E-1, it perfected a modified version it designated the E-2.
 Testing was not complete until March 1942.
-The prototype was Do 217 D-ABWC, which had arrived as an E-1 at Rechlin in mid-July 1939 for performance and tactical evaluations.
-Between that time and completion in March 1942, 34 reports were written in minute detail about all aspects of the Dornier's performance and systems.
 Improvements were added to existing E-1s, which were already being produced by late 1940, and to the prototypes V2 and V4 which would serve as the prototypes for the E-2.
 The V2 was given the DB 601 engines and a third aircraft, designated V4, was tested with Jumo 211s.
 Studies of the aircraft began on 15 August 1939, running concurrently with the development of the E-1s.
 Level, dive and torpedo carrying roles were all examined.
 Emphasis was also placed on developing a reliable reconnaissance type.
 These developments were significant as the trials undertaken by the E-1 prototype had not shown any negative characteristics.
 Level bombing tests were very positive.
 Only glide-bombing attacks using interception control, and with dive-brakes open, did not quite match the stringent specifications set some four years earlier.
 According to the test pilots, the aircraft performed well with either the DB 601A, Jumo 211A/B, or even the BMW 801A-1 engines.
 Pleasing the designers, the test pilots also noted that with all auxiliary bomb racks removed test flights showed at an altitude of 6,000 metres, the Do 217 was quite capable of making an operational range of 2,400 km.
 With the addition of two 900-litre tanks, it increased to 3,700 km.

-The BMW 801 was the powerplant of choice, and although tested by the summer, 1942, the lack of replacements, low production on the usage of them in the Focke-Wulf Fw 190 series, prevented large-scale operational testing under combat conditions.
-In September 1941 Flame dampeners were fitted and testing completed.
-These fittings proved useful for all night operations regardless of the role the Do 217 was asked to perform.
+The BMW 801 was the preferred powerplant, and although it had been tested by the summer of 1942, the lack of replacements, low production and their use in the Focke-Wulf Fw 190 series prevented large-scale operational testing under combat conditions.
+In September 1941 flame dampeners were fitted and testing completed.
 Further innovations were made regarding the installment of reconnaissance equipment, namely the standard Rb 20/30 cameras.
 During this final phase, plans to construct and designate an E-1b with MG 131 turret was explored, but later shelved.
 Modifications were also made on the already operational E-1s before the E-2 entered service.
 One such modification was the installation of MG FF 20 mm cannons, the installation of a hand-held MG 131 in the forward-facing glazing of the cockpit and a MG 131 turret facing aft in the B position (rear cockpit covering the rear).
 De-icing systems were also installed in the cabin and tailplane for high altitude operations.